 There is no doubt that Harry’s Bar is a very special place, starting with the events that led to its birth: events that, if they hadn’t happened, would be worthy to be part of a small fable.

 It was the year 1928, the Veronese Giuseppe Cipriani was employed as a barman in Venice, at the Hotel Europa and Britannia.
 Among his most loyal customers, Harry Pickering, scion of a wealthy Boston family: he was spending some time in Venice with his aunt.
 It was probably a dispute with her that deprived him of all the money, including that needed to pay the hotel and return home.
+Mr. Giuseppe, understanding the difficult situation of the boy, decided to help by lending him 10.000 lire.
+He showed most unusual confidence, since at the time this was a considerable amount of money, especially for the finances of a barman.

-His trust was repaid a couple of years later, when Harry returned and gave him back the entire sum, adding to it 30.000 lire out of gratitude.
-Blessed money, used by Mr.Cipriani to realize his dream.
+His trust was repaid a couple of years later, when Harry returned and gave him back the entire sum,

 Harry’s Bar was inaugurated on 13 May 1931: not surprisingly, it took the name of its benefactor.
 The idea that inspired this business was to create a ‘neutral’ place, where guests from all the most important hotels in the city could meet, enjoying a friendly and relaxed atmosphere.
 An idea that quite soon achieved great success, as the history of the bar clearly proves.

-Harry’s Bar, a very special ‘room’.
+Harry's Bar Venice: enjoying a very special ‘room’.

 Giuseppe Cirpiani decided that, from its opening, Harry’s Bar should have a ‘discreet’ personality, avoiding, if possible, passing customers (*1).
 This choice, in addition to being imposed by the limited space available, responded to his desire to create a relationship with the guests.
 The fact that at the time of the inauguration, which took place in 1931, the bar was at the end of a closed road (*2), just in front of the Grand Canal, facilitated this particular decision.